William Morgan (British Army officer)

 General Sir William Duthie Morgan, GCB, DSO, MC (15 December 1891 – 13 May 1977) was a British Army officer.
-During the Second World War, he commanded the Mediterranean Theatre of Operations during the late stage of the war.
+During the Second World War, he served as Chief of Staff to Field Marshal Harold Alexander, and later succeeded him as Supreme Allied Commander in the Mediterranean Theatre of Operations.

 Early life and military career

 Born in Edinburgh, Scotland, Morgan was the son of Alexander Morgan and his wife Isobel Duthie.
 The family initially lived at 63 Warrender Park Road in the Marchmont district then moved to 1 Midmar Gardens in the south-west.

 Morgan was educated at George Watson's College and the Royal Military Academy, Woolwich, from which he was commissioned a second lieutenant in the British Army's Royal Artillery in January 1913.
 He served in the First World War, winning the Distinguished Service Order at the Battle of Le Cateau in 1914 and later the Military Cross, and was mentioned in despatches four times throughout the war.
+The citation for his MC reads:

+He was awarded the Croix de Guerre by the King of Belgium in April 1918.

 Between the wars

 During the interwar period, Morgan's postings included active service in Waziristan and a period as a General Staff Officer Grade 3 at the War Office.
 He attended the Staff College, Camberley from 1925 to 1926, where his fellow students included Ronald Scobie, Frank Messervy, Raymond Briggs, Eric Harrison, Henry Willcox, Francis Tuker, John Swayne and Ralph Deedes.
+He then served as a GSO3 at the War Office.
 In 1929 he was appointed military attaché at the British Embassy in Budapest, Hungary, where he remained until 1931.
 In 1933 he was posted as a major to the 19th Field Brigade, Royal Artillery in Bordon and in 1934 he became Chief Instructor at the Royal Military Academy, Woolwich.